 When you go through the process of looking at a face and you meditate on it with pigments and brushes in hand, it is like living with the face.
 In a way, it becomes part of you.

-Gagosian New York is pleased to present an exhibition of recent paintings by Y.Z.
+Gagosian London is pleased to present recent paintings by Y.Z.
 Kami.

-Kami’s portraits of introspective subjects, often with eyes closed as though in meditation, project a broad and inviting spiritual presence.
-With his own photographs of family, friends and strangers as source material, he uses faces as vessels to convey an almost sacred and universal atmosphere of reflection.
-The matte surfaces of the canvases resemble fresco, while the closely cropped, centered compositions evoke El Fayûm portraits of ancient Egypt.
-Beginning with a primary paint layer in warm terra cotta, Kami renders these figures in a uniform sfumato that evokes a light tremor, imparting to the paintings a striking effect of movement.
-This sense of vitality may stem from our own associations with photographed subjects in motion, but it transcends the veracity of photographs.
-Kami does not aim to create photorealistic portrayals; rather, he seeks to make his subjects uncannily present in spirit.
+Kami’s portraits of introspective subjects project a broad and inviting presence.
+Using his own photographs of family, friends, and strangers as source material, he depicts faces as vessels to convey an almost sacred and universal atmosphere of reflection, often with eyes closed as though in meditation.
+The matte surface of his paintings resembles fresco, while the closely cropped, centered compositions evoke El Fayûm portraits of ancient Egypt.
+Beginning with a primary paint layer in warm terra cotta, subjects are rendered in a uniform sfumato that evokes a light tremor, imparting to the paintings the effect of movement.
+This sense of vitality may stem from the viewer's own associations with photographed figures in motion, but it transcends even the veracity of photographs.
+Kami does not aim to create photorealistic portrayals; rather, he seeks to evoke the presence of spirit.

 Y.Z.
 Kami: Dematerialized

 In celebration of the release of the monograph Y.Z.
 Kami: Works 1985–2018, and in advance of an exhibition of new works by the artist at Gagosian, Rome, Ziba Ardalan and Elena Geuna sat down to discuss Y.Z.
 Kami’s work.
 The conversation was moderated by Gagosian’s Kay Pallister.